CC-Public/DashboardAssignment/README.md

 #### Trade feed

-This widget should disaply latest user activity in real time.
+This widget should display latest user activity in real time.
 Stacking new activity-records in the top instead of replacing the whole feed.
 It will not have any settings or help buttons.

 ![Trade Feed](/mockups/trade-feed.png?raw=true)

-To get data for this widget you will need to take advantage of [parse.com](https://www.parse.com/) backend application.
+To get data for this widget you will need to take advantage of [parse.com](https://www.parse.com/) back-end application.
 To use it you will need to add reference for [parse JavaScript SDK](https://www.parse.com/docs/js_guide):

     <script type="text/javascript" src="http://www.parsecdn.com/js/parse-1.3.0.min.js"></script>

-In your code, before using any Parse classes, add the intialization call with your Application ID and JavaScript key:
+In your code, before using any Parse classes, add the initialization call with Application ID and JavaScript key:

     Parse.initialize("clCmPyaT4LfjGsGjKuxGcF7Wt1CD6aE6urucljPA", "cnAXZ6Gae05VR2kzZk5sQtN0HRJwM9Y90Mk2LFBt");

-To get the list of latest records you will need to call `GetUserActivities` mthod like this:
+To get the list of latest records you will need to call `GetUserActivities` method like this:

     Parse.Cloud.run('GetUserActivities', {limit: 10}, {
         success: function(result) {